idameitil/sdpl-utilizing-gts/README.md

 `python src/ssn-clustering/cluster/get-clusters.py [timestamp] [expansion-threshold] [ssn-threshold] eca-pol`

-### Prepare list of accessions for CAZy (this was not used)
-`python src/genbank-search/filter-hits.py eca-pol 1e-60`.
-This creates the file `data/eca-pol/genbank-search/hits-1e-40.txt` with accessions to include in the CAZy family.

-### Make MSA for CAZy family (this was not used)
-Copy accession list to HPC: `scp -r data/eca-pol/genbank-search/hits-1e-40.txt idamei@transfer.gbar.dtu.dk:/work3/idamei/eca-pol/MSA_CAZy_family`

-To get the fasta file, run on the HPC:
-`qrsh`
-(change BLASTDB to this in `~/.bashrc`: `export BLASTDB=/work3/garryg/blast/db-`) `blastdbcmd -db genbank -entry_batch /work3/idamei/eca-pol/MSA_CAZy_family/hits-1e-40.txt > /work3/idamei/eca-pol/MSA_CAZy_family/hits-1e-40.fa`

-Download fasta file: `scp -r idamei@transfer.gbar.dtu.dk:/work3/idamei/eca-pol/MSA_CAZy_family/hits-1e-40.fa data/eca-pol/MSA_CAZy_family`

-Redundancy reduce: `cd-hit -i data/eca-pol/MSA_CAZy_family/hits-1e-40.fa -o data/eca-pol/MSA_CAZy_family/hits-1e-40-cdhit95.fa -c 0.95`

-Run mafft: `mafft  --maxiterate 1000 --localpair --leavegappyregion data/eca-pol/MSA_CAZy_family/hits-1e-40-cdhit95.fa > data/eca-pol/MSA_CAZy_family/hits-1e-40-cdhit99_mafft.fa`

 ### Make Pymol visualization (update with new MSA)
 To make the pymol visualization, run: `python src/eca-pol-analysis/make-pymol-visualization.py [conservation_threshold]`

 To open in pymol, run: `pymol data/eca-pol/MSA_CAZy_family/pymol-visualization-[conservation_threshold].pml`.

+## RodA
+A fasta file of family X571 (RodA) was downloaded with "Fetch fasta" (Fields ticked: "Public Sequences", "Add Frags,Splicing" and "Add (0-0) Sequences").
+It is located in `data/roda/cazyX571.fa`.

+It was redundancy reduced: `cd-hit -i data/roda/cazyX571.fa -o data/roda/cazyX571-cdhit0.8.fa -c 0.8`.

+And an alignments was made `mafft  --maxiterate 1000 --localpair --leavegappyregion --reorder --thread 7 data/roda/cazyX571-cdhit0.8.fa > data/roda/cazyX571-cdhit0.8-mafft.fa`.

+## Comparison of families
+All fastas of the families were copied to `data/hhblits_cazy_families/fastas`.

+All MSAs were copied to `data/hhblits_cazy_families/msa`.

+To run the hhblits comparisons, run: `sh src/compare-cazy-families/make-hhblits-db.sh`.

+The output files are in `data/hhblits_cazy_families/output`.